ajinkyagorad/HumanBody/README.md

-﻿# Human Body Simulator
+﻿# Human Body Simulator IDEA

-This project simulates a human body using a Python class.
+This project would simulate a human body using a Python class.
 Code is generated using ChatGPT4.
-It models basic human activities like breathing, eating, drinking, exercising, resting, excreting, and sweating.
-It also tracks various parameters like oxygen level, nutrient level, waste level, water level, energy level, and muscle mass.
+It would model basic human activities like breathing, eating, drinking, exercising, resting, excreting, and sweating.
+It would also track various parameters like oxygen level, nutrient level, waste level, water level, energy level, and muscle mass.

 ![Human Body Simulation](slides.gif)
 Note: anatomy images are taken from [https://human.biodigital.com/](https://human.biodigital.com/)